sammy-hutch/dungeon-crawler/README.md

 # TO DO List

 ## this feature branch
-- remove effects damage and add health bars to enemies
+- mouse clicks need to be boxed, same as key presses

 ## Ten-minute Tasks
 - duplicated code for loading and writing of files (level.py, levelmaker.py, mapmaker.py?)